-The four-storey glazed atrium is the star of the Forest Sciences Centre, a popular place for students to congregate beneath a tree-like canopy of thirteen-metre parallel strand lumber columns.
+The star of the University of British Columbia’s Forest Sciences Centre is the wood-exposed atrium, a popular place for forestry and wood technology students to congregate beneath a tree-like canopy of thirteen-metre parallel strand lumber (PSL) columns.

 - The laboratory is home to North America’s first robotic CNC timber processor.

-The University of British Columbia’s Vancouver-based Forest Sciences Centre is, as its name suggests, an academic and research hub for the science and study of forestry, forest ecology, wood products technology, and innovative wood construction.
-The facility pushed the limits of wood construction at a time when building codes were still catching up to advances in wood technology and construction.
+The Vancouver-based Forest Sciences Centre is an academic and research hub for the science and study of forestry, forest ecology, wood products technology, and innovative wood construction.
+The building includes classrooms, lecture theatres and a café on the ground level, with offices and study areas on the upper floors, and various types of teaching and research laboratories.
+The facility pushed the limits of wood construction at a time when building codes were still catching up with advances in wood technology and construction.
 The design team found a solution that was at once practical and innovative in their quest to use as much wood as possible, dividing the program into different uses to meet existing building codes.

-Innovation had pushed the limits of the building codes
+Innovation pushed the limits of the building codes

 Like walking through a forest

-The atrium is the part of the facility with the “wow” factor.
-It was also the best place to exhibit exposed wood construction because of fire regulations within the construction code.
-The large 13-metre-tall parallel strand lumber (PSL) “trees” support the glazed roof and create a feeling of walking beneath a forest canopy.
+The atrium features exposed wood construction with 13-metre-tall PSL “trees” to support the glazed roof and create a feeling of being outdoors, as if walking beneath a forest canopy.
 The trees are composed of columns clustered into groups of four that support large truss “branches.”
 The skylight is framed in 3.4-metre-long wood purlins, or horizontal beams, that span between PSL wood frames.
 Douglas-fir boards, maple wood veneer and solid wood paneling line the atrium walls.
 The open staircase and raised study areas are made up of tongue-and-groove Douglas-fir boards.
-The overall feeling of the atrium is of being outdoors, among nature.